NataliMRocha/Printf-42/README.md

 # :clipboard: Printf | 42 SP
 - Actual Status : finished.
-- Result        : waiting evaluation
+- Result        : Approved with 105 points by moulinette (the 42 tester) ✅

-  Prinft is the second project at 42.
+  Prinft is the third project at 42.
 The purpose of this project is to repeat the behavior of the printf function but we only deal with some cases.

 #### We need to implement the following conversions: